-- This is the Sun SPARCstation workstation that you have identified as the storage management station. - This machine is running Solaris 2.6, 7, or 8, and meets the minimum hardware and software requirements described in Appendix C, "Solaris system requirements", on page 129. - The RDAC, SMagent, and SMutil software packages are not installed and you are ready to install them on this machine.
+- This is the Sun SPARCstation workstation that you have identified as the storage management station. - This machine is running Solaris 2.6, 7, or 8, and meets the minimum hardware and software requirements described in Appendix C, "Solaris system requirements", on page 143. - The RDAC, SMagent, and SMutil software packages are not installed and you are ready to install them on this machine.

-Installing SMagent on Solaris hosts (optional)
+Installing SMagent (optional)